She Said She Said: Background and inspiration

+Harrison recalls in Anthology: "[Fonda] was showing us his bullet wound.
+He was very uncool."
+McCartney too remembers that he "seemed to us a little wasted; he was a little out of it".

 Lennon eventually asked Fonda to leave the party.
 (Note: In McGuinn's recollection, Lennon's mood towards Fonda was influenced by his dislike of Cat Ballou, a film starring Fonda's sister, Jane, which they had watched earlier in the day.
 Fonda later wrote: "John was pissed that I was there; he didn't want any attention going around … I had no idea he was so filled with invective.")
-After this, the gathering settled down as Lennon, Harrison, McGuinn and Crosby sat in the large bathtub discussing their shared interest in Indian classical music.
-Crosby demonstrated raga scales on an acoustic guitar and recommended that Harrison investigate the recordings of Indian sitarist Ravi Shankar.
+After this, the gathering settled down as Lennon, Harrison, McGuinn, and Crosby sat in the tub discussing their shared interest in Indian classical music.
+Crosby demonstrated raga scales on an acoustic guitar and recommended that Harrison approach the recordings of Indian sitarist Ravi Shankar.
 (Note: This conversation had a significant bearing on the musical direction of both groups.
 Harrison introduced the sitar on Lennon's song "Norwegian Wood" and combined Indian harmony and the Byrds' folk rock sound in his composition "If I Needed Someone".
 Crosby and McGuinn incorporated Indian influences into the Byrds' "Why" and "Eight Miles High".)
-Peter Brown, Epstein's assistant, later wrote that, in addition to inspiring Lennon's 1966 song "She Said She Said", the band members' "LSD experiment" in August 1965 "marked the unheralded beginning of a new era for the Beatles".
-Author George Case, writing in his book Out of Our Heads, describes the Beatles' subsequent album, Rubber Soul, and its 1966 follow-up, Revolver, as "the authentic beginning of the psychedelic era".
+Peter Brown, Epstein's assistant, later wrote that the band's LSD experiment in August 1965, besides inspiring "She Said She Said", "marked the unheralded beginning of a new era for the Beatles".
+Cultural author George Case describes the Beatles' subsequent albums Rubber Soul (1965) and Revolver (1966) as "the authentic beginning of the psychedelic era".